-Track Impedance Rules
+Track Impedance Rule

-Within the Technology under High Speed rules, Track Impedance enables you to assign Single-Ended Track Impedance and/or Differential Track Impedance (also called Edge-Coupled Impedance) to nets or Differential Pairs on defined layers, and optionally within named areas.
-The Design Calculator will search the rules for the impedance for a selected track.
+Within the Technology dialog under High Speed rules, the Track Impedance Rules enable you to assign Single-Ended Track Impedance and/or Differential Track Impedance (also called Edge-Coupled Impedance) to nets or Differential Pairs on defined layers, and optionally within named areas.
+These rules are used in two options; Track Thickness calculation and the Design Calculator.